ncagle/DNS-over-HTTPS/QUIC-implementation.md

 Load cache file from filename or if "", just enable in memory.

-- This cache should get saved to disk when the handle is closed.
-(Like cookies.)

-- This cache should become sharable between handles in a multi handle, and using the share interface.
-(Like cookies)

-The altsvc cache would be transparently handled by libcurl and isn't really exposed to user in other ways than it controls to what host it eventually connects.

-If libcurl fails to connect to a host that it got by the altsvc cache, that cache entry should be flagged and not used anymore until it times out (it should possibly set its own negative-timeout expiry time?) and it should instead connect to another altsvc entry or the original host.

 For altsvc cache file format, see below.

 ## `CURLOPT_ALTSVC_CTRL <bitmask>` (new)